Section A: TV Drama

 The Dystopian Vision of Race in the Mass Media

+This approach is used to identify and characterize minorities as the sources of existing social problems, a process known as "scapegoating."
+The solutions to these perceived and identified social problems are then presented in terms of a politics of hegemonic assimilation or further radical marginalization of the alien threatening "other."
 These narratives of social paranoia and fear are expressed in the media through persistent representation of minorities as shiftless or criminal elements who pose a threat to the status quo of civil society and the social order.
 This social logic is replicated, therefore, in commercial productions which, in turn, fuel public discourse on the social problems posed by so-called threatening minority groups, a point made by Gerbner et al. in his famous studies of media "acculturation."
 Contingently, the need for the mass media to maximize profits by appealing to the largest and most lucrative demographic sector, namely, white American middle-class consumers, allows these forms of negative representation to persist since they encounter little if any resistance from their viewing audience that might be considered economically meaningful.